splunk/public-o11y-docs/apm/profiling/profiling-troubleshooting.rst

 - :ref:`nodejs-profiler-issues`
 - :ref:`dotnet-profiler-issues`

-Disable profiling log data for specific hosts
+Deactivate profiling log data for specific hosts
 ==============================================================

 If you don't need AlwaysOn Profiling data for a specific host or container, see :ref:`unwanted_profiling_logs`.